How Smart Watering Works

 - Permanent Wilting Point (PWP) specifies the minimum soil moisture that a plant requires not to wilt.
 Any decrease of the soil water content will result in a plant withering.
 It can also be represented in percentage of the Root Depth, or in inches or centimeters:

 PWP (inch or cm) = PWP (%) * Root Depth (inch or cm)

 - Plant Available Water (PAW) is the water content range between Field Capacity and Permanent Wilting Point that plants can utilize from the soil.

 - Maximum Allowable Depletion (MAD) indicates the maximum amount of Plant Available Water (PAW) allowed to deplete from the soil’s Field Capacity.
-A watering task will be scheduled by the Smart Program when the soil’s water level is below the MAD line, so this parameter determines how much water would be applied and how often.

 Application Rate (AR)